 There is no place else I would rather be right now.

 Thank you, Jesus.
 Because if it were not for You, I would not have experienced the things that I have been so blessed to be a part of in this world.
-Before You – my pathway was too short to lead me to such a large place.
+Before You – my pathway was too narrow to lead me to such a large place.